 Blood tests can determine if a person has come in contact with the bacteria that cause anthrax.
 Antibodies (proteins that fight off substances the body sees as foreign) to the bacteria will have been produced by the body’s immune system, and they can be detected by a laboratory test.

 People can be exposed to the bacteria that cause anthrax without becoming sick.
+Your doctor will evaluate your risk of exposure.
 However, if a test comes back positive, that person should be treated for anthrax in case the infection is in the early stages, before symptoms are evident.

 Anthrax is prevented with immunization and antibiotic treatment for those people who have been exposed to anthrax.
-Pre-exposure immunization is not recommended for the general population.
+Pre-exposure immunization is not recommended for the general population, but may be given to those with higher occupational risk (e.g., veterinarians or military personnel).
 Although it is still considered investigational, subcutaneous (under the skin) vaccinations are usually given as soon as exposure is detected, again 2 weeks later, and then another 2 weeks after that.
 Treatment with antibiotics continues for at least 4 weeks (until all the vaccination injections have been given) and generally up to 60 days.

-Cutaneous anthrax is treated with ciprofloxacin, doxycycline, or amoxicillin* for 60 days for adults and children.
+Cutaneous anthrax is treated with ciprofloxacin, doxycycline, or amoxicillin* for 7 to 10 days if there are no severe symptoms.
+Treatment may be extended to 60 days if there is a risk of inhalation exposure.
 In young children, ciprofloxacin may cause bone development problems and doxycycline may slow down the growth of bones and cause discoloration of teeth.
 The risks involved for children and adolescents younger than 18 years of age using these antibiotics should be weighed against the benefits of treatment for anthrax.

 Pulmonary anthrax is usually treated with injected (intravenous) ciprofloxacin or doxycycline along with two other intravenous antibiotics (e.g., clindamycin, rifampin, penicillin, ampicillin, vancomycin, imipenem, clarithromycin, or chloramphenicol).
 When the person is able to swallow, those antibiotics are continued and taken by mouth for a total period of 60 days.
 Pregnant women receive the same treatment.